camdram/camdram/README.md

 Install the necessary packages required to run Camdram.
 Camdram currently requires PHP version 5.6 or greater.

-The command below can be run on recent Debian-based distros (including Ubuntu).
-Installation methods on other distros and operating systems will vary.
+The command below can be run on recent Debian-based distros (including Ubuntu) - installation methods on other distros and operating systems will vary.

     $ sudo apt-get install git-core php php-cli composer php-curl php-intl php-sqlite3 php-gd php-json